 Planning Your Cloud ERP Deployment

 Your next big decision when considering a new ERP system?
 How it will be deployed.
 There are several approaches to choose from, including traditional on-premise, cloud deployment, or a hybrid combination of both.
 You will want to consider financial differences and look at each ERP deployment strategy’s strengths and attractions, as well as any unique limitations or challenges.
-It’s vitally important to consider all options and choose the deployment approach that will best serve your business needs today – and through the foreseeable future.

 Why all the interest in cloud deployment?